alex-haozheng/cs326_final_epsilon/docs/milestone2.md

 /uniques/view returns unique menus of all 4 dining halls

 /search a GET function that calls the dining API, filters based on days and filter functions, returns array of objects, each item in the array is a dining item, each object has "item name", "meal of the day", "date" and "dining hall"

+Alan:

+Ben:

+Alex: created and implemented the server,